mjhale22/SBPythonFiles/RunOnStartup.md

 Recommended: Method 2: .bashrc
-<br />The second method to run a program on your Raspberry Pi at startup is to modify the .bashrc  file.
-With the .bashrc method, your python program will run on boot and also every time when a new terminal is opened, or when a new SSH connection is made.
-Put your command at the bottom of ‘/home/pi/.bashrc’.
-The program can be aborted with ‘ctrl-c’ while it is running!
+<br />This method to run a program on your Raspberry Pi at startup is to modify the .bashrc  file.
+With the .bashrc method, your python program will run on boot and also every time when a new terminal is opened.

 <br />In terminal type the following command:
 <br />sudo nano /home/pi/.bashrc